 (i) Requiring immunization records and compliance with emergency medical authorization requirements in accordance with rules adopted by the state board of education under section 3301.53 of the Revised Code;

-Programs funded through the department of education shall include requirements for health and developmental screening as described in "Outcome 1" of the early learning program guidelines (education.ohio.gov).
+Programs funded through the department of education shall include requirements for health and developmental screening as described in the early learning program standards (2009, education.ohio.gov).

 (ii) Providing and posting procedures for emergency situations, including fire drills, rapid dismissals, and tornado drills in accordance with section 3737.73 of the Revised Code, and keeping records of such drills or dismissals;